Chad Ramey betting profile: Sony Open in Hawaii - PGA TOUR

 Ramey's advanced stats and rankings

-- Ramey posted a Strokes Gained: Off-the-Tee average of 0.388 in his past five tournaments, showing strength in his driving game.
+- Ramey posted a 0.388 Strokes Gained: Off-the-Tee average in his past five tournaments, demonstrating solid tee-to-green play.

-- In terms of Strokes Gained: Approach the Green in his past five tournaments, Ramey recorded a -0.196 mark, indicating room for improvement with his iron play.
+- In terms of Strokes Gained: Approach the Green, Ramey averaged -0.196 in his past five starts, indicating room for improvement with his iron play.

-- Ramey delivered a -0.003 Strokes Gained: Putting mark in his past five tournaments, showing consistency on the greens.
+- On and around the greens, Ramey delivered averages of 0.017 Strokes Gained: Around-the-Green and -0.003 Strokes Gained: Putting in his past five tournaments.

 All stats in this article are accurate for Ramey as of the start of the Sony Open in Hawaii.